 - Take a break.
 That’s right.
 You read correctly.
 Take a break… from Wednesday evening programs – especially for adults.
 With many churches having evening VBS programs, people traveling on vacation, and the weather being good for recreational activities like camping, water sports, and hiking, attendance at midweek gatherings can wane to just a few people during those summer months.
 Take the time and energy you would normally use in planning a mid-week study and sink it into something else for a three month period.
 Taking a break with midweek gatherings creates a nice rhythm that communicates to people that its OK to focus on different ministries in different seasons.

 - Cancel VBS.
 Yes.
 You also read that correctly.
 Cancel VBS… if the program is struggling and attendance and volunteers have been hard to come by for years, maybe God is calling your church to another kind of outreach.
+Some churches have moved VBS online this year, doing virtual activities, songs, and lessons.
 One church in Chatham, VA recognized that they were struggling to connect with a traditional VBS program.
 Challenges existed with canned curriculum from publishing houses and the same people volunteering every year to the point of burnout.
-Instead of VBS, they now do a sports camp that reaches over a hundred kids, sharing the Gospel and love of God through a new ministry model.
+Instead of VBS, they now (during non-COVID years) do a sports camp that reaches over a hundred kids, sharing the Gospel and love of God through a new ministry model.

 What “crazy” ideas do you have for summer ministry?
 Is your church doing anything unique or out-of-the-box over these next ten weeks?
 If so, let us know in the comments bellow!